teyweikiet/stackup-social-media-dapp-bounty/README.md

 - Mantine for building beautiful, responsive & accessible components

-- Thirdweb SDK and Ethersjs for connecting to user wallet & interacting with the testnet
+- Thirdweb SDK for connecting to user wallet, interacting with smart contract on testnet and decentralised file storage

+- Ethersjs for utils to interact with smart contract

 - Vercel for hosting frontend app